MessaoudiLab/Time-Course/STEM/README.md

 3. For STEM Clustering Method, choose 50 and 2
 4. Execute
 ```
-The colored graphs are reprsentative of statistically significant genes.
+The colored graphs are representative of statistically significant genes.